mayorD19/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8-A script that writes into a file.
 9-A  script that duplicates the last line of a file 10-A script that delets all regular files with the extensions .js 11-A script that counts the number of directories and subdirectories.
+12-A script that displays the 10 newest file in the directory